List of Marvel Comics characters: G: Matthew Gilden

 Matthew Gilden is a gold-obsessed, technologically powered professional thief.
-In his first appearance, Goldbug, using the false identity of "Jack Smith", hired Power Man to prevent a shipment of gold from being stolen by the Goldbug.
-"Smith" then donned the Goldbug costume, stole the gold, and attempted to pin the crime on Cage and Thunderbolt.
-Cage and Thunderbolt recovered the gold and cleared their names, but Goldbug escaped.
+In his first appearance, Goldbug, using the false identity of "Jack Smith", hires Luke Cage to prevent a shipment of gold from being stolen by Goldbug.
+"Smith" then steals the gold and attempted to pin the crime on Cage and Thunderbolt.
+Cage and Thunderbolt recover the gold and clear their names, but Goldbug escapes.

-Later, the Goldbug was revealed to be an unwitting pawn of They Who Wield Power, including the Hulk's foe Tyrannus, and set out to capture the Hulk.
-Goldbug kidnapped the Hulk to power his technology and set out to find the city of El Dorado, the legendary "city of gold."
-The Hulk broke free and escaped, causing the Bugship to crash.
-They nevertheless arrived in El Dorado, with the Hulk dragging the unconscious Goldbug to El Dorado.
-There, Goldbug planned to kill the Hulk, but one of the members of They Who Wield Power revealed himself to be Tyrannus, who killed the other two members of They.
-Goldbug learned that he was Tyrannus's pawn, and Goldbug and the Hulk both turned on Tyrannus but were captured.
-Goldbug freed the Hulk from captivity to battle Tyrannus, and they used El Dorado's technology against him.
+Later, Goldbug is revealed to be an unwitting pawn of They Who Wield Power, including Hulk's foe Tyrannus, and sets out to capture Hulk.
+Goldbug kidnapped Hulk to power his technology and set out to find the city of El Dorado, the legendary "city of gold."
+Hulk broke free and escaped, causing the Bugship to crash.
+They nevertheless arrive in El Dorado, with Hulk dragging the unconscious Goldbug to El Dorado.
+There, Goldbug plans to kill Hulk, but one of the members of They Who Wield Power reveals himself to be Tyrannus, who kills the other two members of They.
+Goldbug learns that he had been Tyrannus' pawn and turns on Tyrannus, but is captured.
+Goldbug frees Hulk from captivity to battle Tyrannus, and they used El Dorado's technology against him.
 Tyrannus was teleported into space.
-The Hulk and Goldbug were teleported to New York, where Goldbug was apprehended by the Heroes for Hire: Luke Cage and Iron Fist.
+Hulk and Goldbug are teleported to New York, where Goldbug is apprehended by Luke Cage and Iron Fist.